ElliJohansson/bookdatabase/README.md

 - Users can view books on the site
 - Users can search a book by a word in the name, synopsis, or both
 - Admins can remove books from the site
+- Admins can remove reviews from the site
 - Logged in users can review books on the site (rating & written review)
 - Users can view individual ratings and reviews, as well as the average rating, on the book's site

 ### Features

-- Admins can remove reviews from the site
 - Users can sort the books by rating
-- Users can filter the books by genre or author
+- Users can filter the books by genre

 ### Test in production